GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 things with each other.
 For example, being a statically-typed language, Haskell has the following compositional operators: `. $ <$ <$> $> <> <* <*> *> >> >>= =<< >=> <=< <|>` that apply to functions typed
 in particular ways.
 Because of static types you can't simply compose anything with anything else.
-By using them, it is possible to conveniently make an abstraction by saying `f3 = f2 . f1` which is equivalent to
+By using, for example, the point operator, it is possible to conveniently make an abstraction by saying `f3 = f2 . f1` which is equivalent to
 `f3 = f2(f1())` in the *[point free](https://en.wikipedia.org/wiki/Tacit_programming) notation*.
-And if this is not enough, you can always create your own operators.
+And if all of these is not enough, you can always create your own operators.
 What a splendid language!

 ## Currying and Partial Application